technicalwriting/dev/data/embeddings.rst

 ``authors`` and ``changes/0.1`` are docs. ``embedding`` contains the embedding for that doc.

+.. _Linear Algebra for Machine Learning and Data Science: https://www.coursera.org/learn/machine-learning-linear-algebra

 The last step is to find the closest neighbor for each doc.
 I.e. to find the other page that is considered relevant to the page you're currently on.
+`Linear Algebra for Machine Learning and Data Science`_ gave me a basic idea of what this math does.

 .. code-block:: py